Want to have movie-star quality teeth? Worried that sparkling water might be damaging your pearly whites?

 Avoid added sugars

-On that note, stay clear of any carbonated waters containing added sugars or artificial sweeteners!
+On that note, stay clear of any sparkling waters containing added sugars or artificial sweeteners!
 These have been known to contribute to tooth decay and general weakening.

 Choose sparkling water without citric acid